steven2512/advanced-oop-projects/README.md

 - **Battle Engine:** Implements multi-phase combat flow, including damage calculation with type multipliers and Pokedex completion bonuses.
 - **Data-Driven Design:** Type effectiveness matrix initialized from external CSV for flexible updates.
 - **Complexity Annotations:** All methods include formal Big-O analysis for best and worst cases, ensuring transparency of performance characteristics.

+## Usage

+The system is designed as a modular framework.
+Key modules expose clean APIs for integration or extension.

+Typical usage involves:
+1. Initializing type-effectiveness matrices from external CSV data.
+2. Creating Pokémon entities and forming teams dynamically.
+3. Running battles using one of the supported modes (Set, Rotating, Optimised).
+4. Optionally engaging in the Battle Tower for extended multi-team challenges.